Aladdin-97/connections-template/README.md

-# mysql_conn_template
+# connections template
-A basic template for the mysql connection
+A basic template for the various connection to start with